RachWalm/VolunteerVillage/README.md

 Most of the data is taken from the VolunteerProfile model (except the e-mail which is taken from the User allauth model).

 There are a couple of functions involved in producing this page as there are several items that have multiple either inputs or outputs.
-Therefore iterating through lists both in the html to display them on the page and searching through a list of model fields to check if the one required is 'true' while not getting activated as 'true'.
+Therefore iterating through lists both in the html to display them on the page and searching through a list of model fields to check if the one required is 'true' while not displaying the field activated as 'true'.

 If there hasn't been a profile set up for the person or the user not logged in then this page will go to a 404 error, and won't display any erroneous information.
 This protects information being viewed by anyone but the volunteer through this page.